Cooper, Cowboys join Redskins atop NFC East with 31-23 win

 MR. IRREVELANT

-Washington receiver Trey Quinn, the final pick of this year’s draft at the home of the Cowboys and a former player at nearby SMU, set up his own 14-yard touchdown catch for Washington’s only lead at 13-10 in the third quarter with a 30-yard punt return to the Dallas 25.
+Washington receiver Trey Quinn, the final pick of this year’s draft at the home of the Cowboys and a former player at nearby SMU, had a 30-yard punt return to the Dallas 25 to set up his own 10-yard touchdown catch for Washington’s only lead at 13-10 in the third quarter.

 UP NEXT